richardbinder/MachineLearning2024S/Exercise1/report.md

 The Eucalyptus data set has a total of 736 entries of different eucalyptus seedlots planted in different regions of New Zealand.
 The goal if to determin, which seedlot is the best for soil conservation.
 The data set has a total of 20 attributes describing the location, weather and quality of the plant.
 The target attribute is called `Utility` and can take on the the values `none`, `low`, `average`, `good` and `best`.
 In contrast to the other used datasets, the eucalyptus dataset also has some missing values.

 ### visualization
+In the following histograms we can see the distribution of the attributes in the dataset for the most important attributes, of which especially Surv, Vig, Ins_res, Stem_Fm, Crown_Fm and Brnch_Fm are very crucial for the classification.
+It also displays the distribution of the target attribute `Utility`.

 ![Histogram of the Eucalyptus Dataset](./Eucalyptus/eucalyptus_histograms.png)

 ## Preprocessing of the data